 There are many traditional ways to repurpose your content.
 Such things as creating white papers, eBooks or a new lead magnet from old content aren’t anything new.

-But, if you’re a new online businesses you probably haven’t embraced – or even knew about – newer ways to repurpose content.
+But, if you’re a new online business you probably haven’t embraced – or even knew about – newer ways to repurpose content.

 Let’s look at four ways you can use repurposing in your content marketing efforts.